wp-plugins/aa-calculator/readme.txt

 == Description ==

 It is a Custom Cash Calculator Made By AA Extension .
 You can use your shortcode like it [view_calculator page_id="your_page_id"].
 Very simple to use.
 If you need to know anything then contact to us via email (contact2us.aa@gmail.com) .
-We are happily help you.
+We are very happy to help you.

 ### AA Cash Calculator Plugin by http://webdesigncr3ator.com